talwarabhimanyu/Misc-Algorithms/README.md

-## This repo contains my implementations in Python/Java of miscellaneous algorithms.
+## My implementations of miscellaneous algorithms in Python/Java.

 ### Divide & Conquer
 $